Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 The real-time gunsight mode is the standard gun mode when in the air-to-air mode with the gun selected.

-In RTGS the WCS computes the bullet trajectory and displays the location the bullets will pass through at 1 000 and 2 000 feet if no target data is available from the WCS.
+In RTGS the WCS computes the bullet trajectory and displays the location the bullets will pass through at 1,000 and 2,000 feet, if no target data is available from the WCS.
-The diamond representing bullet location at 1 000 feet and the pipper representing the bullet location at 2 000 feet.
+The diamond representing bullet location at 1,000 feet and the pipper representing the bullet location at 2,000 feet.

 .. image:: /images/weapons/gunhudrtgs.png

-If target data is available from the WCS (target tracked in an STT mode) the pipper instead shows bullet location at the target's current range out to 4 000 feet and the diamond show radar line of sight to the target (target location).
+If target data is available from the WCS (target tracked in an STT mode) the pipper instead displays bullet location at the target's current range out to 4,000 feet.
+The diamond will display radar line of sight to the target (target location).
 This means that when having a target track the pilot should fly the aircraft to place the pipper over the target to hit it.

-In addition to computing the solution to put bullets at the targets location the RTGS sight is also able to show a hit indication.
+In addition to computing the solution to put bullets at the targets location the RTGS sight will also calculate where the bullets actually are in relation to the target when at target range.
-When the bullets fired are computed to be at the target's location the diamond switches from target indication to indicating bullet position at target range.
+When the bullets fired are computed to be at the target's location the diamond switches from target indication to indicating bullet position at target range (BATR).
-This is also indicated by the diamond blinking.
+This is also indicated by the diamond flashing.

-Using this it's possible to see where the target would have needed to be to be hit by the fired bullets.
+Using this symbology it's possible to see where the target would have needed to be to be hit by the bullets.
 If the gun engagement was executed successfully this means that the diamond should still be on top of the target, blinking, indicating that the bullets passed through the target's location.

 **Manual Air-to-Ground Sight**